MEMBERSHIP OF THE BOROUGH COUNCIL

 - The provision of a engineered foundation to carry the staircase.

 - Repointed of the remaining sections of the Tower.

 - St. Mary's Church and Graveyard, St. Mary's Lane, Kilkenny

-Significant progress on the purchase of the St. Mary's Complex was made in December 2009, with agreement in principle that the properties would be acquired by Kilkenny Borough Council, with substantial funding being contributed by the Department of Environment, Heritage and Local Government and The Heritage Council.
+St. Mary's Complex was purchased by Kilkenny Borough Council in January, 2010, with substantial funding being contributed by the Department of Environment, Heritage and Local Government and The Heritage Council.
 This will provide for the implementation of the St. Mary's Conservation Plan.

 The Conservation Plan for St. Mary's Church and Graveyard, Co.
 Kilkenny is the result of a number of years' work and co-operation between the Trustees of St. Mary's, Kilkenny Borough Council, The Department of Environment, Heritage and Local Government, An Taisce, The Kilkenny Archaeological Society, The Garda Síochána, University College Maynooth, Kilkenny Security and the Heritage Council, all of which are delighted to see this Plan brought into the public domain.

 The stimulus for this Plan arose from the concern of the people of Kilkenny to ensure the long-term survival of St. Mary's Graveyard and the unique burial monuments it contains.
 The significance of the Graveyard, as the Plan reveals, is due to its central position and its potential to be an amenity for the whole city as well as the presence of the monuments of many notable historic personages of Kilkenny.